Response Caching in ASP.NET Core

 }

-Now, run the application and visit the URL /api/home/index, and you will see the caching is not working.
-Every time we hit the endpoint, we get a different response even though we have set the cache duration to 60 seconds.
+Now, run the application and access the endpoint /api/home/index using Postman, and you will see the caching is not working.
+Every time you hit the endpoint, you will get a different response even though we have set the cache duration to 60 seconds.
 This is because we have set the NoStore Attribute value to true, which means caching is disabled.
 Now, if you check the Response headers, you will see the Cache-Control header whose value is set to no-store, as shown in the image below.

 using Microsoft.AspNetCore.Mvc;